lyehe/patent_tool/README.md

 ### Batch Processing

-To process multiple patents from a CSV file:
+To process multiple patents from a CSV file from google patent:

 ```python
 from batch_patent import extract_patents_from_csv